nerwuuus/portfolio-projects/README.md

 ## Data clean up and transformation steps in PowerQuery
 The imported data undergoes several transformation steps:
    - Blank rows are removed to ensure data cleanliness.
-   - Column names are standardized across both reports to maintain consistency.
+   - Column names are standardised across both reports to maintain consistency.
    - Date formats are converted to the default PostgreSQL format (YYYY-MM-DD).
    - Currency fields are converted to decimal format, using a period (.) as the decimal separator.
 ## Important information